 It’s important to not let the emotional aspects of the situation take over because you don’t want to be accused of patient abandonment.
 Here are some tips:

 An angry patient can be a litigious patient.
-If you’re accused of malpractice due to patient abandonment, it’s never too early to explore your defense.
+If you’re accused of medical malpractice due to patient abandonment, it’s never too early to explore your defense.

 Contact our firm in Miami online or by telephone at 866-270-0589 and arrange a free initial consultation.
 Personal injury cases are handled on a contingency fee basis, so there is no financial obligation to simply speaking with our firm and learning about your options.